 String cheese is awesome, and it's not just for kids.
-It's a filling little package of fat and protein, and combined with bean chips or a slice of whole wheat bread, it really hits the spot when you're hungry and in a hurry.
+It's a filling little package of fat and protein, which means if you choose it as a protein bar replacement you won't lose out on the protein.
+Combined with bean chips or a slice of whole wheat bread, it really hits the spot when you're hungry and in a hurry.
 As a teacher, I am almost always on my feet or moving somewhere, and I can chomp on a stick of string cheese between classes.
 Plus the kids think it's pretty funny to see their old, bald teacher walking down the hall working on a piece of string cheese.

 A Word About Convenience...

 Protein or energy bars do have one very appealing feature: they're super portable and easy to stash and carry just about anywhere.
 Some of the real-food alternatives to these bars are not quite as portable as a real energy bar—but most of them are, and the ones that aren't are easy to keep on hand and super quick to put together.